profile-pic

 AI-interview Questions & Answers

-So I am my name is YK Tripathi, and, I am a data scientist.
-I have purse I have completed my MTech in BITS Pilani in data science domain.
-Uh, before that, I was working with Indian Army for 6 years.
-And prior to that, I was working with Oracle.
-And prior to that, I was working with TCS.
-I am a BTech in computer science and engineering from IERT, Allahabad.
-And uh, after that, presently, I'm working with London Stock Exchange Group as NLP data scientist.
-So, uh, basically, my role in LSEG is to extract meaningful information from a vast amount of PDFs and different type of data which is being uploaded to the stock exchange, uh, which is uh, in variety of formats, sometimes structured, sometimes semi structured, sometimes unstructured.
-Uh, but it is we have to process it and make sense of it so that, uh, some meaningful data can be extracted from it and used by the company.
-Apart from that, I am, uh, also certified uh, as Azure fundamental AZ 900 certification, I am certified for Python for data science.
-Uh, apart from that, I have a extensive work experience with AWS SageMaker, which is a data science platform uh
+I am YK Tripathi, and I am a data scientist.
+I have completed my MTech in data science from BITS Pilani.
+Before that, I was working with the Indian Army for six years.
+Prior to that, I worked with Oracle, and prior to that, I worked with TCS.
+I have a BTech in computer science and engineering from IERT, Allahabad.
+After that, I'm currently working with the London Stock Exchange Group as an NLP data scientist.
+Basically, my role in LSEG is to extract meaningful information from a vast amount of PDFs and different types of data that are being uploaded to the stock exchange, which are in various formats – sometimes structured, sometimes semi-structured, sometimes unstructured.
+But we have to process it and make sense of it so that some meaningful data can be extracted from it and used by the company.
+Apart from that, I am also certified as an Azure fundamentals AZ-900 certified professional, and I am certified in Python for data science.
+Apart from that, I have extensive work experience with AWS SageMaker, which is a data science platform.

-Okay, so for significant changes and trends within the dataset, if the dataset contains Data which is numerical in nature, we can perform many statistical analysis To identify that so, basically, uh, significant changes are properly outliers.
-So, if we do a box plot of any numerical data, so the Outlier things the outlier data points can be indicative of significant changes, And we can identify trend by various plots like l m plot and things like that where you would see a trend line, which would be corresponding to the latest trends, things like that.
-If the data is a time series data, so in there, we can identify trend.
+Okay, so for significant changes and trends within the dataset, if the dataset contains data which is numerical in nature, we can perform many statistical analyses to identify that.
+So, basically, significant changes are properly identified as outliers.
+If we do a box plot of any numerical data, the outlier things can be indicative of significant changes, and we can identify trends by various plots like line plots and things like that, where you would see a trend line which would be corresponding to the latest trends, things like that.
+If the data is time-series data, then we can identify trends.
 There are automated tools also which can be used directly.
-Let's say, for example, Tableau, in which you just have to drag and drop target column into the Tableau, uh, what we say is a desktop view or dashboard, And there you would see many trend lines, whichever you want to see, and significant changes can be detected Programmatically also where you would create a pandas data frame and then perform some Coding, um, like, uh, you can have common sense checks.
-Let's say if you want to take about talk about the age.
-So age cannot be extending to 200 years for humans.
+Let's say, for example, Tableau, in which you just have to drag and drop the target column into the Tableau, what we say is a desktop view or dashboard, and there you would see many trend lines, whichever you want to see, and significant changes can be detected programmatically also, where you would create a pandas data frame and then perform some coding, like you can have common sense checks.
+Let's say if you want to talk about the age.
+So, age cannot extend to 200 years for humans.
 Right?
-So these type of significant changes and trends you can analyze in 3 ways.
+So these types of significant changes and trends you can analyze in three ways.

 Yeah.
-Sure.
-So in the process of tailoring a data presentation to different audience type, uh, we can have, like, business people.
+So in the process of tailoring a data presentation to different audience types, we can have, for example, business people.
 Right?
-1st and foremost, I I I would go from the top.
-So let's say you have the business people, the people who need to understand the business value of your solution.
-So first we need to present the business value of that solution.
-We need to present the graphs Let's say I want to shift My work to the Cloud.
-So I need to explain how this Cloud thing is going to help me in the longer run?
-How my Opex and CapEx are going to, you know, reduce over a period of time or whatever the changes are.
-So they might be interested Didn't see that, the money aspect.
-Let's say I want to present, uh, something which is more towards the technical people.
-Like, If I want to implement something let's let's say I I made a model that I want to present it to the DevOps guys who want to implement it.
-So in that case, I need to Look towards what changes in the technical description they would need to do, what type of instances, what type of, you know, nitty gritties of Code that they would want to look forward for, and let's say if I want to present it to a client, So what exactly is end to end experience?
+First and foremost, I would go from the top.
+So let's say you have business people, the people who need to understand the business value of your solution.
+So first, we need to present the business value of that solution.
+We need to present the graphs.
+Let's say I want to shift my work to the Cloud.
+So I need to explain how this Cloud thing is going to help me in the longer run.
+How my Opex and CapEx are going to reduce over a period of time, or whatever the changes are.
+So they might be interested in the money aspect.
+Let's say I want to present something which is more towards the technical people.
+For example, if I want to implement something, let's say I made a model that I want to present it to the DevOps guys who want to implement it.
+So in that case, I need to look at what changes in the technical description they would need to make, what type of instances, what type of nitty-gritty code they would want to look at, and let's say if I want to present it to a client.
+So what exactly is the end-to-end experience?
 How would he send an input?
 How would he get an output?
 What does that mean?
-How the output would perform, what the output would mean for him?
-So That is, uh, I can think of the, uh, tailoring data presentation to different
+How the output would perform, and what the output would mean for him?
+So that is, I can think of the tailoring of data presentation to different audience types.

-So for the data representation, I prefer, generally, I prefer coding.
-I I'm a a coder at the core, so I prefer Matplotlib, SNS.
-There is a very good library which uses the Internet called Plotly.
-So they are very good tools which are directly, uh, which can be directly used in Python code.
-Uh, they can take in Pandas data frame, and you can manipulate it on the go.
-So that is what I prefer the most, and the basic reason is that because of the coding aspect, uh, I am able to, you know, modify it on the go, on the fly.
-I'm not restricted, uh, by the format or other things of the automated tools.
-Uh, I can have, like, whatever representation that I want.
-I'm not restricted, basically, because the code is ultimately if you use any tool.
-Ultimately, in the back end, there is a code that is running.
-The code which has been automated productionized by some people.
-So we can just skip to the chase and have our own code.
-But, yeah, definitely, in some cases, there is a benefit to using the automated tools like Tableau and things like that.
-Power BI and Tableau where you have large amount of data, and it is highly improbable that you can actually make some sense on analyzing it.
+So for the data representation, I generally prefer coding.
+I'm a coder at core, so I prefer Matplotlib, SNS.
+There is a very good library which uses the internet called Plotly.
+So they are very good tools which are directly usable in Python code.
+They can take in a Pandas data frame, and you can manipulate it on the go.
+That is what I prefer the most, and the basic reason is that because of the coding aspect, I am able to modify it on the go, on the fly.
+I'm not restricted by the format or other things of the automated tools.
+I can have whatever representation that I want.
+I'm not restricted, basically, because the code is ultimately running in the backend, there is a code that is running.
+The code which has been automated and productionized by some people.
+So we can skip to the chase and have our own code.
+But, yeah, definitely, in some cases, there is a benefit to using automated tools like Tableau and things like that.
+Power BI and Tableau are useful when you have a large amount of data, and it's highly improbable that you can actually make sense of it by analyzing it.
 There, we can use all these automated tools like Tableau and Power BI.
-But mostly, in any case, we can any day use, uh, Python libraries for that.
-So that is what my preferred data representation
+But mostly, in any case, we can use Python libraries for that.
+So that is what my preferred data representation.

-Okay.
-To optimize data storage and retrieval, 1st and foremost, we need to, 1st and foremost, we need to, uh, mod, uh, you know, you can say, get a hold on how many connections To the data storage that we have.
+To optimize data storage and retrieval, first and foremost, we need to get a hold on how many connections we have to the data storage.
 We need to pull it.
-We need to use the pool connection so that not, Uh, there are not many open connections which are hogging the, uh, bandwidth, and they are making the entire system slow.
-1st and foremost is that.
-Second, we need to design a redundancy strategy, and we need to normalize our data so that we are not, Uh, storing the redundant information again and again, which can be, uh, avoided.
-Apart from normalization, during the time of retrieval, we need to have indexing proper indexing so that during the retrieval, It can be fast.
-We need to implement caching so that whatever data is being accessed frequently Is not being searched again and again.
-Then we need to have, like, you know, auto scaling in terms of let's say, If the requests are coming out to be more, we we don't need to implement it stop the services and implement it again.
+We need to use the pool connection so that there aren't many open connections which are hogging the bandwidth and making the entire system slow.
+Second, we need to design a redundancy strategy and normalize our data so that we're not storing redundant information again and again, which can be avoided.
+Apart from normalization, during the time of retrieval, we need to have proper indexing so that during retrieval, it can be fast.
+We need to implement caching so that whatever data is being accessed frequently is not being searched again and again.
+Then we need to have, like, auto scaling in terms of, if the requests are coming out to be more, we don't need to implement it, stop the services and implement it again.
 We have to have auto scaling implemented beforehand.
 So all these things I would use to optimize the data storage and retrieval.

-Yeah.
-So as I told you before, the data visualization that I generally use is from Python, which makes it super easier for me to manipulate whatever the data I want to represent, I don't have to, you know, uh, bend out backwards just to represent something, some data.
-Uh, basically, till now, my work has been focused on completely on predictions and things like that.
-So in order to present that, there would be best chance that I could do it through, uh, data visualization tools of Python, like Matplotlib, Seaborn, and Plotly.
-Uh, so, uh, basically, to present digital marketing data, also, these bar charts can be a a good help.
+So as I told you before, the data visualization that I generally use is from Python, which makes it super easier for me to manipulate whatever data I want to represent, I don't have to bend out backwards just to represent something.
+Basically, till now, my work has been focused on predictions and things like that.
+So in order to present that, there would be the best chance that I could do it through data visualization tools of Python, like Matplotlib, Seaborn, and Plotly.
+So, basically, to present digital marketing data, bar charts can be a good help.
 Something like lm plots where you would see a trend line directly going.
-So these are things that can be really helpful.
-And so l m plots, the trend lines, and time series plotting, apart from that, you can have, you know, box plots.
-So in which you'd clearly be able to see what are the outliers, what what exactly is, uh, where exactly is your median mode?
-All these centrality lie.
-What exactly are the numbers that you're looking for as central deviation I mean, sorry, standard deviation and all the measures of centrality for that matter.
-Uh, so that is what I believe.
+These are things that can be really helpful.
+And lm plots, the trend lines, and time series plotting, apart from that, you can have box plots.
+In which you'd clearly be able to see what are the outliers, what exactly is your median, mode, and all the measures of centrality.
+What exactly are the numbers that you're looking for as measures of central deviation, I mean, standard deviation and all the measures of centrality for that matter.
+So, that is what I believe.